lrayle/taxi/README.md

 ## The Model

-LDA is an unsupervised learning model that originally developed to classify text documents into topics, as described by [link](http://www.jmlr.org/papers/v3/blei03a.html "Blei et al. (2003)").
+LDA is an unsupervised learning model that originally developed to classify text documents into topics, as described by [Blei et al. (2003)](http://www.jmlr.org/papers/v3/blei03a.html "Blei et al. (2003)").
 The central idea is that each document in a given collection contains a mixture of latent topics, and these underlying topics give rise to a predictable vocabulary.
 Thus the pattern of word frequency in the document collection can be used to infer the topics it contains.

 In this application I used LDA to classify trips based on their spatial and temporal attributes.
-(Other examples [link](https://hal.archives-ouvertes.fr/hal-01052951/ "here") and [link](http://dl.acm.org/citation.cfm?id=2424395 "here.")
+(Other examples [here](https://hal.archives-ouvertes.fr/hal-01052951/ "Come et al.") and [here](http://dl.acm.org/citation.cfm?id=2424395 "Kling.")

 ## The Data
 This analysis uses timestamped taxi GPS records from the SFMTA and the NY Taxi and Limousine Commission.

-The San Francisco dataset consists of complete trip records (more than 700,000 total) from one of the city’s larger taxi companies for October 2012 and mid-July through October 2013.[^1] The New York data was made public [link](http://chriswhong.com/open-data/foil_nyc_taxi/ "thanks to Chris Whong") and includes all trips in the city.
+The San Francisco dataset consists of complete trip records (more than 700,000 total) from one of the city’s larger taxi companies for October 2012 and mid-July through October 2013.
+The New York data was made public [thanks to Chris Whong](http://chriswhong.com/open-data/foil_nyc_taxi/ "taxi data") and includes all trips in the city.
 I chose to use only October 2013, which totals more than 15 million trips.
 Of these I randomly sampled 10%.

 The data cover the metropolitan area of each city.
 The data are from 2012 and 2013, a time when Uber was only beginning to impact the taxi market.